Kevin-Seligmann/webserv/docs/web/CGI.md

 # CGI

+Important:

+To be reviewed to narrow the scope.

-Status of the document: CGI will be implemented after other basic functionality.
+Status of the document:

+CGI will be implemented after other basic functionality.
 Expanding to implement CGI should not produce significant changes on the rest of the code (Except maybe shared utilities for parsing).
 As a result, this document is incomplete util more details are defined.

 ## Scope
 This document resumes RFC3875 (CGI) for this implementation of a web server